simonZuluagaPrft/java-training/rest-plan.md

 CRUD teacher
-grade a student (through a course)
+grade a student (through a course) change a student grade (through a course)

 CRUD subject

+create course
-CRUD course
+delete course
-enroll student in a course
 drop student from a course
 get students that passed the course get students that failed the course get students enrolled in the course

+CRUD lecture

-CRUD class
+CRUD grade

 ---
 # Routing